 When converting MR02EV to an electric vehicle a lot of weight was removed with the petrol engine and then put back, mostly in the form of batteries, which affected the vehicle stance.
 I just did not look right.

-After upgrading the main battery pack in MR02EV to 310 Volts of Nissan Leaf modules, charging became very slow using my 5.5 Amp TC Charger.
-So, I jumped at the chance to purchase a second hand Brusa NLG513 air cooled charger.
+After upgrading the main battery pack in MR02EV to 310 Volts of Nissan Leaf battery modules charging with my 5.5 Amp TC Charger was very slow.
+So I jumped at the chance to purchase a second hand 16A, 3.3kW, Brusa NLG513 charger.

 Motor controllers for electric vehicles like the TIM600 in MR02EV typically have a large internal capacitor bank on their input with very low Equivalent Series Resistance(ESR).
 As such they require inrush protection when first powering up to prevent a large current spike which can damage components – most commonly, welding contactors shut or blowing fuses.